ProjectLibertyLabs/siwa/docs/src/QuickStart.md

   // Get the signed base64url encoded payload const signedRequest: string = getStaticProviderSignedRequest();

-  // Additional callback URL parameters that will be appended to the Callback URL
+  // Any additional parameters that do not collide with reserved parameter names
+  // on the Authentication URL are passed through unchanged.
-  // Remember that the callback path is secured as part of the Signed Payload const additionalCallbackUrlParams: string = getWebOrApplicationCallbackUrlParams();
+  // Remember that ONLY the callback path from the Signed Payload is secured via signature. const additionalCallbackUrlParams: string = getWebOrApplicationCallbackUrlParams();

   // Options with endpoint selection